 Cloudflare is a service that offers services like DNS management, CDN, Web Application Firewall (WAF), and even DDoS mitigation services.
 Before continuing, at this point you should open a new tab and navigate to www.cloudflare.com.
 Here you can sign up for a free account to get started.
 Enter your domain name when prompted.

 When you continue, Cloudflare will automatically lookup your DNS records.
 As it performs this lookup, click Next to select your Cloudflare plan.
 For the purposes of this article, we have chosen the free Cloudflare plan.

-Now, look to your “www” record.
-If it is an A record pointing to an IP address, perform the same steps to remove the A Record and replace it with the WP Engine CNAME record instead.
-Once these steps are complete, click Continue.
+- If it is an A record pointing to an IP address, perform the same steps to remove the A Record and replace it with the WP Engine CNAME record instead.

 In the next screen you will be prompted to change your nameservers to point to Cloudflare.
 This step is performed in the 1&1 dashboard.

 Once the name server changes have propagated, your DNS will be pointed to WP Engine successfully!
 In the meantime, be sure to read our Going Live guide to ensure you haven’t missed any important steps.

-Option B: Point Your A Record to WP Engine
+Option B: Point A Record

 After the changes finish propagating across the web, your DNS will be successfully pointed to WP Engine!
 In the meantime, be sure to review our Going Live guide to make sure you didn’t miss any important steps.